silvae86/silvae86.github.io/_pages/research.md

 My main research interests are semantic web technologies and their practical applications to research data management, combining Information Science, Computer Science knowledge and solid engineering.

-I am particularly interested in graph database applications, database modeling, information system architectures, software quality and software testing.
+I am particularly interested in graph database applications, database modelling, information system architectures, software quality and software testing.
 I apply my research to the design and construction of the research data repositories of the future.

 <!--